AlephVault/hardhat-blueprints/README.md

         argumentType: "bigint"
     },
     {
-        name: "data",
+        name: "plate-code",
-        description: "The data",
+        description: "A plate code",
-        message: "Enter the data to the method",
+        message: "A plate code (it will be hashed and used as data)",
-        argumentType: "bytes-hex"
+        argumentType: "plate-code"
     }
 ]);
 console.log(await new hre.enquirerPlus.Enquirer().prompt(prompts));